PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I do have to warn you, you're probably not going to make it through this thing alive."

 "Me?
 But I'm young and strong.
-You're old and fat."
+You're old and fat.
+You're the one who's going to be killed first."

 "En-henh.
-So, out of the two of us, who looks more dangerous.
+I'll give you odds on that.
+Out of the two of us, who looks more dangerous?
 Seriously, you got a crossbow, which one of us you gonna shoot first."

-Relan swallowed awkwardly as the thought sunk in.
+Relan let the question sink in.

-"Yeah, you are a regular arrow catcher.
-I'll be three kinds of glad to have you along.
-Besides "Age and treachery will always beat youth and enthusiasm.
-So you comin'?"
+"You are young and strong and scary looking.
+They'll shoot you first.
+Me, I'm non-threatening."

 Relan still didn't climb onto the carriage.
 "What changed your mind?
-Isn't this what you pay taxes for."
+Isn't this what you pay taxes for?"

-The smile dropped off Boltac's face."The Duke ran away.
+The smile dropped off Boltac's face and he said, "The Duke ran away.
 Took his guards with him."

 Relan's mouth dropped open.
 "Can he do that?"

 "Age and treachery kid.
-That's is play and it's a good one.
+That's his play and it's a good one.
+For him at least.
 So it's just us.
-Ain't nobody else."

-""

->being a hero is not what he though
->Boltac has to justify why he's going after the girl
->(it's not too late to turn back)
->It never turns out like you think.

-Boltac rides up and says, "Climb on, idiot."

-"Where are you going?"

-The farm boy climbed up the wagon and they road off.

-{Kid picked a helmet that was too big, just because he thought it looked cool}

-"Y'know, I'm not afraid now."

-"You should be," said Boltac, "We're going to do something very dangerous and stupid."
+Ain't nobody else.
+Which is good, because what we are going to do is *very* dangerous and *very* stupid."

-"It's not.
-We've got to rescue the girl."
+"It's not stupid.
+You're going to rescue the lady, the love of your life!" said Relan.

-"Yeah, but what's in it for you."
+"En-henh, something like that.
+Anyway, I eeeeeeeh, like having her around and I'm going to get her back.
+Rescue is too strong of a word to, uh."

+"Stout merchant, from down here it looks like you are blushing."

+"Oh, uh, it's just the heat.
+The sunshine you see.
+I'm not used to it on account of I'm in my shop all the time," said Boltac, mopping at his face with his sleeve.
+And besides.
+If you're so smart, why are you coming along?
+What's in it for you?"

 "Well," he said, "I'll get to make a name for myself.
 Be somebody.
 Maybe get a girl of my own."

-"Y'know we're going to get killed."
+"Y'know we're going to get killed.
+You're definitely going to get killed.
 And it's not even your girl."

+Relan smiled.
 "Not if you brought any more of those healing potions.
-I mean that was cool.
+I mean that was amazing.
 I've never seen anything like that.
 I didn't even know--"

 "Kid, I didn't bring any more potions.
 Not like that."

-"Well, why not."
+"Well, why not?"

 "Because that was the only one I had.
 Magic, real magic is very expensive.
 And it's tricky.
-If you're plan depends on magic, it's probably not gonna work."
+If your plan depends on magic, it's probably not gonna work."

-"It was cool though."
+"It was the most amazing, stupendous, unbelievable thing I have ever..."

-"Yeah, I'm probably growing an extra liver though.
+"Yeah.
+It was magic.
+The downside is I'm probably growing an extra liver though.
 Or an extra lung in the middle of my stomach."

 "It worked out."

 "Yeah, but next time, ennnh," Boltac waggled his palm from side to side.
-"Magic is a bad bet."
+"There's always a downside with magic."

 "So what did you bring?"
 Relan asked, looking at the bags on top of the coach.